 Few could deny that Penobscot Bay is one of Maine's most dramatically beautiful regions.
-Its more than 1,000 miles of coastline is made up of rocky granite boulders, often undeveloped shores, a sprinkling of colorful towns, and views of the sea and islands that are a photographer's dream.
+Its more than 1,000 miles of coastline is made up of rocky granite boulders, often undeveloped shores, a sprinkling of colorful towns and quaint villages, and views of the sea and islands that are a photographer's (and painter's) dream.

 Penobscot Bay stretches 37 miles from Port Clyde in the south to Stonington, the little fishing village at the tip of Deer Isle, in the north.
 The bay begins near Stockton Springs, where the Penobscot River, New England’s second-largest river system, ends, and terminates in the Gulf of Maine, where it is 47 miles wide.
 It covers an estimated 1,070 square miles and is home to more than 1,800 islands.Initially, shipbuilding was the primary moneymaker here.… Read More